Russia shoots down Ukrainian drone near its Engels airbase

 Ukrainian officials have maintained ambiguity over previous high-profile attacks, including drone strikes on Russian military bases earlier this month.

-On December 5, unprecedented drone strikes on Engels and the Dyagilevo base in the Ryazan region in western Russia killed a total of three servicemen and hurt four others.
+On December 5, unprecedented drone strikes on Engels and the Dyagilevo base in the Ryazan region in western Russia killed three servicemen and hurt four others.

 In retaliation, Russia launched a massive missile barrage in Ukraine which struck homes and buildings and killed civilians.